sudoTinaW/blog/_posts/2021-01-28-hashtable.md

 Analysis:

-Set is a data structure that has no duplications.
-We can put all elements into a set to remove all duplications and output the set as a list.
+We can put all elements into a hash set to remove all duplications and output the set as a list.
+This question can use both ways to build up the hash table, and we will use the second way.

 ```java
 public List<String> nameDeduplication(String[] names) {